-Here, $X$ is a stochastic process taking values in an $n$-dimensional Euclidean space, commonly referred to as the \textit{forward process} or \textit{state}; $Y$ is a stochastic process taking values in an $m$-dimensional Euclidean space, commonly referred to as the \textit{backward process}; and $Z$ is a stochastic process with values in an $m\times d$ real matrix\footnote{In some literature, this process is referred to as the control process of FBSDE.
-However, in order to avoid confusion with the control process $\{u_t,t\geq 0\}$ in stochastic optimal control problems, this terminology is not used in this paper.}.
+Here, $X$ is a stochastic process taking values in a $n$-dimensional Euclidean space, commonly referred to as the \textit{forward process} or \textit{state}; $Y$ is a stochastic process taking values in a $m$-dimensional Euclidean space, commonly referred to as the \textit{backward process}; and $Z$ is a $\mathbb{R}^{m\times d}$-valued stochastic process\footnote{In some literature, this process is referred to as the control process of FBSDE.
+However, in order to avoid confusion with the control process $\{u_t,t\geq 0\}$ in stochastic optimal control problems, this terminology is not adopted in this paper.}.
 The functions $b,\sigma,f$, and $g$ are measurable functions appropriate in dimension.
-Here, $b$ and $\sigma$ are referred to as the drift and diffusion coefficient, respectively, $f$ is the generator of the backward equation, and $g$ is the terminal condition of the backward equation.
+Here, $b$ and $\sigma$ are referred to as the drift and diffusion coefficient, respectively, $f$ is the generator of the backward equation, and $g$ is the terminal condition.
 The $x_0\in\mathbb{R}^n$ is the initial condition of the forward equation.